Rules for splitting the bill with Riam

-TL;DR: If Riam invites you to come with him to a specific restaurant and at least 2 of the following: [you’re driving him to a faraway(50+mi) restaurant, giving him a place to sleep, sharing food, or he can’t book a table for one] he will insist on treating you, without expecting anything in return.
-Outside of those conditions(or in other noted circumstances), he will probably pay for what he ordered or an even share of the bill, whichever is higher but may opt to pay more at his discretion or if desired as a favor to be repaid at a later date.
+TL;DR: If Riam invites you to come with him to a specific restaurant and at least one of the following: [you’re driving him to a faraway(50+mi) restaurant, giving him a place to sleep, sharing food, or he can’t book a table for one] he will insist on treating you, without expecting anything in return.
+Outside of those conditions(or in other noted circumstances), he will probably just pay for what he ordered or an even share of the bill, whichever is higher but may opt to pay more at his discretion or if desired as a favor to be repaid at a later date.

 Purpose: To formalize and make explicit existing guidelines in order to limit discussions with guests requesting to chip in or pay back for a meal in a way that is fair and based on past experience.
 This rule sets expectations for what Riam (hereafter referred to as ‘R’) considers fair and will do without any expectation/desire of being paid back/treated in return (other than being treated with basic human decency/respect, unless he does something mutually understood to not be deserving otherwise).
 Except where noted, this only serves to convey R’s own expectations of the minimum he will insist on paying so that he feels comfortable dining out, does not set a maximum he will offer and does not impose any additional duties to pay by his guests, beyond what they ordered.
 Guests attempting to dispute these rules may be referred back to this page.

 Dining Invitation: R is the party who initiates an invitation specifically to dine out, or requests such an invitation.

 Restaurant Request: R requests the specific restaurant, without being asked to choose or it having been suggested by the other party earlier, or R asks the other party to pick from a list R has suggested.

-Seat Warmer: Correlary to #2, R’s requested restaurant requires reservations but does not permit reservations for parties of 1 at a reasonable time.
+Seat Warmer: Corrolary to #2, R’s requested restaurant requires reservations but does not permit reservations for parties of 1 at a reasonable time.

 Transportation: The other guests are covering all R’s transportation (e.g. driving, gas, and providing a vehicle), or are driving him over 50 miles.